-- Carthage Power Company (CPC) is sponsoring a primary school in the Rades area by providing the necessary school supplies for the start of each academic year. - CPC is highly considered by the local authorities and • Enables and assists the "Little Rescuer" association the Governorate of Ben Arous where the company is located.
-It also donated its time and equipment for the managed by National Fire Fighting members to promote First Aid among children. rehabilitation of the Shams Ma'an Orphanage Center.
+- Carthage Power Company (CPC) is sponsoring a primary school in the Rades area by providing the necessary school supplies for the start of each academic year. - Enables and assists the "Little Rescuer" association managed by National Fire Fighting members to promote First Aid among children. - Has been widely acknowledged for the support and • Being an example of good management in terms facilitation of logistics during Eid El Fitr and Eid El Kebir, of occupational health, safety and hygiene, CPC is as well as for providing the Police station of the Rades represented as a Board Member of the Occupational Petroleum area with sweets and meals in recognition of Medical Agency of the Governorate of Ben Arous. their services in the security zone, and their protection CPC was chosen as a site within the Tunis petroleum of the people and companies within the area.

-- Has been widely acknowledged for the support and • Being an example of good management in terms facilitation of logistics during Eid El Fitr and Eid El Kebir, of occupational health, safety and hygiene, CPC is as well as for providing the Police station of the Rades represented as a Board Member of the Occupational Petroleum area with sweets and meals in recognition of Medical Agency of the Governorate of Ben Arous. their services in the security zone, and their protection CPC was chosen as a site within the Tunis petroleum of the people and companies within the area. - CPC is a board member of the Groupement de Gestion et de Maintenance "GMG" (Management and Maintenance Group of the Petroleum zone where CPC is located) and provides management to and leadership of a range of programs and initiatives to preserve the upkeep and standards that apply in the zone.
+• CPC is a board member of the Groupement de Gestion et de Maintenance "GMG" (Management and Maintenance Group of the Petroleum zone where CPC is located) and provides management to and leadership of a range of programs and initiatives to preserve the upkeep and standards that apply in the zone.